 Our curriculum is ambitious and inclusive.
 It is based on a set of whole-school principles that have been agreed by staff and governors.
 Breadth of provision, choice and opportunity are distinctive features of our curriculum.

 We aim to develop embedded knowledge and skills across a range of subjects through our knowledge-engaged curriculum.
-All departments have created ‘knowledge builders’ which identify essential knowledge within each curriculum area, and clearly define end points in learning.
+Curriculum Areas have ‘knowledge builders’ which identify essential knowledge within each subject, and clearly define end points in learning.
 Topics are organised in a progressive sequence aiming to connect previous, current and future learning.
 Strategies such as interleaving and retrieval practice are regularly used to ensure key information is permanently retained in memory.

 The personal development of our students is a key priority.
 Our extensive curriculum, including a diverse wider curriculum, delivers meaningful experiences both inside and outside the classroom.
 By acquiring cultural capital, we believe students can develop the social mobility needed to succeed in life.